Quick question? Chat with us

 Replacement cost for a mid-level professional in Lagos or Nairobi — accounting for recruitment fees, onboarding time, productivity ramp, and the knowledge lost — is typically estimated at 50–150% of annual salary.
 A comprehensive discretionary benefits programme that meaningfully improves retention at the margin costs a fraction of that.

 The categories where discretionary investment tends to have the highest retention ROI, based on African labour market data, are: comprehensive health cover for dependants (not just the employee), transport and commute support, L&D budget, and flexible working arrangements.
+We cover this in detail in Why African Employees Are Choosing Benefits Over Bonuses in 2026.

 Where Most Companies Get This Wrong

 The most common mistake is binary thinking: "we provide the mandatory benefits, and then a few extra things."
 What's missing is a systematic approach to the discretionary layer — deciding which categories to invest in, setting values, and building delivery infrastructure that makes the benefits visible and easy to use.
+For more on this, see our piece on Why 78% of African Professionals Say Benefits Influence Their Job Decisions.

 The second most common mistake is under-communication.
 Companies often provide more than employees realise, because the benefits aren't delivered in a way that makes them tangible.
 A lump sum in payroll doesn't register as a "benefit" — it's just salary.
 A monthly top-up to a dedicated benefits card, visible and categorised, registers very differently.